 But who wants to be an introvert?
 In a world that generally favors extroverted traits, like being gregarious, thinking quickly on one’s feet, and having the gift of gab, life can seem difficult for those of us who are more reserved, unable to endure a lot of social stimulation, and need more time to process information.

 We’re often misunderstood and left feeling undervalued and exhausted.
-But as I’ve discovered more about introversion and embraced how I’ve been naturally wired, I’ve come to realize that being an introvert can be pretty terrific — and going with the flow of my natural wiring makes all the difference in the world.
+But as I’ve discovered more about introversion and embraced how I’ve been naturally wired, I’ve come to realize that being an introvert can be pretty terrific.
+Going with the flow of my natural wiring makes all the difference in the world.

 It’s great to be an introvert.
-Here are six things you might not know about us, with illustrations from my book Text, Don’t Call.
+Here are six things you might not know about us “quiet ones,” with illustrations from my book, Text, Don’t Call.

 What You Might Not Know About Introverts